mivade/IonMD/README.rst

 Large data files containing, e.g., trajectories are written in low level binary format.
 This means that they may not be portable to another computer, but within a machine, there should be no issues.
 Data can be easily read with numpy.fromfile.
-See the simCCD function in runsim.py for an example.
+See the `simCCD` function in `ionvis.py` for an example.

 Simulated CCD data gives mass in amu and position data in microns.
 Trajectory data gives time in microseconds and position in